Updated: May 3

 Abscess with facial swelling

 A dental abscess can progress further and cause your face to swell up.
 The swelling can make your face look slightly larger or even as big as a golf ball.
 In extreme situations, the swelling can make one side of your face look like you've gained 20 pounds.
-Here is a picture of what the swelling can look like.

 The swelled up parts of your face are completely filled with infection.
 This makes it extremely difficult to be fully anesthetized for the procedure.
 In fact, due to the amount of infection you can't even perform a root canal immediately.
 You would actually need to drain the infection first and then wait a few days for the swelling to come down before you can even attempt the root canal treatment.